Multiple Estimation Models for Discrete-time Adaptive Iterative Learning Control: Introduction

 The design and analysis of discrete-time Adaptive ILC closely follow discrete-time adaptive control.
 Poor transient response is a significant issue in adaptive control and arises from using a single model for parameter estimation.
+(In what follows, a model is a mathematical representation of the given dynamical system.)
 A poor initial estimate can contribute to large initial tracking and identification errors.
+(In this paper, the tracking error is the deviation of the system's state from the reference model state and the identification error is the deviation of the system's state from the state of the estimation model.
+The latter is defined explicitly in Section \ref{sec:SM-AILC}.)
 The Multiple Models, Switching and Tuning (MMST) methodology \cite{NB1992, MM-CT, MM-DT} was proposed to combat this problem.
 By initializing many estimation models in the parameter space, one of these models is likely sufficiently close to the actual parameter, resulting in improved identification and tracking performance.
 Most Adaptive ILC schemes use the tracking error to update parameter estimates, similar to certain discrete-time adaptive control strategies.
 However, such an estimation law does not lend itself well to the extension to multiple estimation models.
-Adaptive control strategies which use the identification error in place of tracking error for updating parameters have been explored \cite{MG2021a, MG2021b}, and these strategies result in improved convergence with multiple models.
+Adaptive control strategies which use the identification error in place of tracking error for updating parameters have been explored \cite{MG2021, MG2024}, and these strategies result in improved convergence with multiple models.
 The objective of this article is to present the MMST methodology in the context of discrete-time Adaptive ILC, by modifying the control and identification laws.

+There is very little existing research on using multiple models for Adaptive ILC, particularly in the CEF framework.
+In \cite{LW2012, LWL2014}, Li \emph{et al.} present a strategy with multiple fuzzy neural networks estimating part of the system's parameters.
+In \cite{FF2015}, Freeman and French use multiple estimation models in the contraction-mapping setting to present robust stability and performance-bounds results.
+In \cite{PBHMG21a, PBHMG21b}, the authors present MMST for Adaptive ILC in a contraction-mapping framework and Multiple Models with Second-Level Adaptation (MM-SLA) (see \cite{NH2011, MRG2018}) for Adaptive ILC to achieve lower computational complexity.
+In all the above cases, however, iteration-varying references cannot be tracked, and the standard estimation and certainty-equivalent control procedure in Adaptive ILC are not used.
+Further, systems subjected to disturbances are not addressed, and convergence is not demonstrated based on composite energy functions.